 The study materials are available via the module website or as downloadable (non-interactive) pdfs.

 You will need

-You will need a scanner, digital camera or mobile phone camera – to scan your appendices – if you wish to submit your assignments electronically via our eTMA system.
+You will need a scanner, digital camera or mobile phone camera – to scan your evidence – if you wish to submit your assignments electronically via our eTMA system.

 You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11) or macOS (11 'Big Sur' or higher).